teoria-de-control-en-arduino-el-controlador-pid

 Behavior

-The derivative component improves the overall response of many systems for moderate values of Kd.
-However, if we go overboard with Kd, we will see a lack of “smoothness” in the response, and other “weird” behaviors.
+The derivative component improves the overall response of many systems for moderate Kd values.
+However, if we overdo Kd we will see a lack of “smoothness” in the response, and other “weird” behaviors.

-In addition, the derivative component responds very poorly to measurement noise.
-Noise, a high-frequency variation, means very rapid variations, even if they are of small amplitude.
+Furthermore, the derivative component responds very poorly to measurement noise.
+Noise, a high-frequency variation, implies very rapid variations, even if they are of small amplitude.
 These variations are amplified by the derivative component.

-And, finally, the derivative component is sometimes a little “rough” because it demands very large actions.
+And finally, the derivative component is sometimes a bit “brutal” because it demands very large actions.
 Imagine, for example, an instantaneous change in the setpoint.
-The derivative component would demand an infinite action that the actuator cannot satisfy.
-Since the actuator cannot provide the action requested by the controller, we would have deviations from what was calculated, or we could even damage the actuator.
+The derivative component would demand an infinite action that the actuator could not satisfy.
+Since the actuator could not provide the action requested by the controller, we would have deviations from what was calculated, or we could even damage the actuator.

 Conclusion

-We have seen the PID control, one of the most widely used and versatile PID controllers that can control a wide variety of systems with good results, without the need to characterize the plant.
+We have seen the PID controller, one of the most used and versatile PID controllers that can control a wide variety of systems with good results, without needing to characterize the plant.

-The behavior of the PID is based on the sum of its three components, which are controlled through the constants Kp, Ki, and Kd.
-The three constants have to be calibrated for the plant to be controlled, and the response of the system depends on this adjustment being good, bad, or very bad.
+The behavior of the PID is based on the sum of its three components, which are controlled through the constants Kp, Ki and Kd.
+The three constants have to be calibrated for the plant to be controlled, and on this adjustment depends whether the system’s response is good, bad, or very very bad.

-The process of adjusting the constants is called “tuning” a PID controller, and in the next post in the series, we will see different strategies for adjusting the PID.
+The process of adjusting the constants is called “tuning” a PID controller, and in the next post in the series we will see different strategies for tuning the PID.
 See you soon!